Siege of Termes

-The Siege of Termes was a military engagement which took place from August to November of 1210 during the Albigensian Crusade.
+The Siege of Termes was a military engagement which took place from August to November 1210 during the Albigensian Crusade.
 It took place in the Languedoc region of southern France at the Castle of Termes.
 The Siege was led by Simon de Montfort as part of the Crusader effort to eliminate Catharism, a Christian sect regarded as heretical, from Southern France.
 After nearly four months of siege, the castle fell on the 22nd of November.

 Background

 The Albigensian Crusade began in 1209 at the behest of Pope Innocent III in order to eliminate the heretical Christian sect known as Catharism, which had taken root in Southern France.
 The Crusade was initially led by the Abbot of Cîteaux, Arnaud Amaury, but command over the crusade was transferred to Simon de Montfort following the Siege of Carcassonne.
 After several smaller victories, Montfort besieged Cabaret but was repulsed.

 With fresh reinforcements, Montfort continued his campaign in the Spring of 1210, beginning with a successful Siege of Bram in March.
 The next major engagement was the Siege of Minerve, which Montfort took on 22 July 1210.
 The next target for the crusader army was the castle of Termes.

 Termes was a well fortified mountaintop castle surrounded by deep ravines on 3 sides and overlooking a large cliff.
 The castle had an outer and inner layer of walls, as well a fortified suburb on its south side.
 Furthermore, 200 meters northwest of the castle, was a separate fortified tower known as Termenet.
 According to contemporary chronicler Peter of Vaux-de-Cernay, the fortress was considered to be "unbelievably strong" and "quite impregnable".
 Due to the cliff and ravines, the castle could only be attacked from the south.